edhirst/MODAnalyzer/README.md

    2. [required] Folder path to output the dat files into.
    3. [required] '2011' if running 2011 data and 'sim' if running simulated data
    4. [optional] To limit number of arguments, use flag '-number_events'.
 By default, the analysis is run on all the events in the file.
-   5. [optional] If your 2011lumibyls.csv file (which is necessary to get luminosity information for 2011 data) lives somewhere else besides the main directory, use flag '-2011_lumi_file' to specify its location.
+   5. [optional] If your 2011lumibyls.csv file (which is necessary to get luminosity information for 2011 data) lives somewhere else besides the directory you are running the command from, use flag '-2011_lumi_file' to specify its location.

    ```
    python ./utilities/analyze.py /home/opendata/eos/opendata/cms/eos/opendata/cms/Run2011A/Jet/MOD/12Oct2013-v1/20000/ /home/prekshan/Documents/opendata_output/ 2011 -number_events 1000 -2011_lumi_file /home/prekshan/Downloads/2011lumibyls.csv